-Sam Bakhshandehpour, Christopher Cruz, Karen Roter Davis and Jonathan Halkyard each qualify as "independent" in accordance with the listing requirements of the New York Stock Exchange (the "NYSE").
+Sam Bakhshandehpour, Christopher Cruz, Seth Dallaire, Karen Roter Davis and Jonathan Halkyard each qualify as "independent" in accordance with the listing requirements of the New York Stock Exchange (the "NYSE").
 In making these determinations, our Board reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 Based on his or her relationship with the Company, each of Donald Isaacman, Jared Isaacman and Sarah Grover does not qualify as independent under the NYSE Rules.
+Sarah Grover does not qualify as independent due to her consulting arrangement with Rook.